DinoChiesa/ApiLoadGen/README.md

     }

-This job definition adds a few things: extracts, invocationsPerHour, a random number of iterations, and geoDistribution.
+This job definition adds a few things: extracts, invocationsPerHour, a random number of iterations, delayBetweenIterations, and geoDistribution.

 At runtime, the functions provided in the 'extracts' array run on the response, and the return values of those functions get placed as